Registration and publication of Regulations amending Canada’s Energy Efficiency Regulations

-Amendment 11 to the Energy Efficiency Regulations was published on October 12, 2011 in the Canada Gazette, Part II and comes into force six months after publication, on April 12, 2012.
+Amendment 11 to the Energy Efficiency Regulations was registered September 22, 2011, published October 12, 2011 and came into force on April 12, 2012.

 The amendment will:

 Increase the stringency and/or scope of existing minimum energy performance standards (MEPS) for seven currently regulated products:

 - general service incandescent reflector lamps

 Introduce new MEPS and associated reporting and compliance requirements for five products:

 - standby for electronic products

 - television (TV) and TV combination units (and reporting only of TV on mode)